dhiaselmi1/dhiaselmi1/README.md

 ## Hi there 👋

+I’m Mohamed Dhia Selmi, a software engineering student currently interning in AI with the School of AI.
+I recently developed a web project in collaboration with TGM Galerie, blending tech and creativity.

+- 🔭 I’m currently working on full-stack development and artificial intelligence projects.
+My work spans from building interactive web applications to exploring real-world AI solutions that can make a difference.

+- 🌱 I’m currently deepening my knowledge in data science, machine learning, and AI.
+I’m exploring tools and frameworks such as Python, TensorFlow, and scikit-learn, while also focusing on building a strong foundation in data analysis and model deployment.

+- 👯 I’m looking to collaborate on innovative and impactful tech projects — especially those at the intersection of AI, sustainability, and user-centric design.
+I'm always open to learning from others and growing through teamwork.
 <!--
 **dhiaselmi1/dhiaselmi1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.